uhback/python-machinelearning/README.md

 To deal with Machine Learning algorithms, I just use Python and practice it!

 ## Notice
-> This is just only for my studying, so it may have a bit wrong information :)
+> This is just only for my studying, so it may be possible to have a bit wrong information :)